Wangscorp/Git-Github/README.md

 3. Upload with: `git push`
 4. Check your GitHub page - the changes are live! ✨

+## Setting Up SSH for GitHub 🔑 (Optional but Recommended)
+SSH allows secure connections to GitHub without typing passwords.
+It's faster for experienced users!

+### Step 1: Generate Your SSH Key
+- Open Terminal/Command Prompt.
+- Type: `ssh-keygen -t ed25519 -C "your.email@example.com"`
+- Press Enter for defaults (or choose a path).
+- You'll see a passphrase prompt - press Enter twice (or set one).

+This creates `id_ed25519.pub` and `id_ed25519` files.

+### Step 2: Add SSH Key to GitHub
+1. Copy the contents of the `.pub` file: `cat ~/.ssh/id_ed25519.pub`
+2. Go to GitHub → Settings → SSH and GPG keys → New SSH key.
+3. Paste the key, give it a title like "My Laptop", click Add.

+### Step 3: Test Your Connection
+- Type: `ssh -T git@github.com`
+- You should see: "Hi username!
+You've successfully authenticated..."

+### Step 4: Using SSH for Repositories
+- For SSH, use the SSH URL instead of HTTPS: `git@github.com:your-username/my-repo.git`
+- In the remote command: `git remote add origin git@github.com:your-username/my-website.git`

+SSH is now set up! 🚀

 ## Helpful Tips and Resources 💡

 ### Common Git Commands